sendilbala/ES6-react-merge-filter-object-array/README.md

 ## Blog posts with filter option App

+- Uses ES6 coding pattern

-- This app is to demonstrate getting datas from external server with different end points
+- This uses axios for getting datas from external server with different end points

-- Merges the datas received from posts and users end point.
+- Merges the object arrays received from posts and users end point.

 - Filters the posts list with post authors